2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

 = Summary

 A dedicated web developer with a passion for creating dynamic web applications and building high-performance systems.
-Proficient in both front-end and back-end development, eager to leverage my knowledge and continuously improve my abilities.
-Currently seeking an internship opportunity to gain practical experience and contribute to real-world projects.
+Eager to leverage my knowledge in a professional setting, continuously improve my abilities, and contribute to real-world projects.
+Currently seeking an internship opportunity to gain practical experience.

 = Education